 Dear Friend of OCW,

-We'll be launching our fall fundraising drive in the next few weeks.
+We will be launching our Fall fundraising drive next month.
 Please consider a donation to OCW.
-We'd appreciate it!
+We would appreciate it!